akullpp/awesome-java/README.md

 ## Web Frameworks

-*Frameworks that handle the communication between the layers of an web application*
+*Frameworks that handle the communication between the layers of an web application.*

 * [Apache Tapestry](http://tapestry.apache.org/) - Component oriented framework for creating dynamic, robust, highly scalable web applications in Java.
 * [Spring](http://projects.spring.io/spring-framework/) - Aims to simplify the development with Java EE and provides packages for dependency injection and aspect-oriented programming.